odoo/documentation/content/developer/tutorials/master_odoo_web_framework/02_miscellaneous.rst

 .. exercise::

-   #.
-Modify the `tshirt` service to return a `reactive
+   2. Modify the `tshirt` service to return a `reactive
       <{OWL_PATH}/doc/reference/reactivity.md#reactive>`_ object.
 Reloading data should update the
       reactive object in place.
-   #.
-The systray item can then perform a `useState` on the service return value.
+   3. The systray item can then perform a `useState
-   #.
-This is not really necessary, but you can also *package* the calls to `useService` and
+      <{OWL_PATH}/doc/reference/reactivity.md#usestate>`_ on the service return value.
-      `useState` in a custom hook `useStatistics`.
+   4. This is not really necessary, but you can also *package* the calls to `useService` and `useState` in a custom hook `useStatistics`.

 .. seealso::